jamsocket/fractional_index/README.md

 All operations on a `ZenoIndex` are deterministic, which means that if you construct a `ZenoIndex` by reference to the same other `ZenoIndex`es, you will get the same `ZenoIndex` back.
+Without care, this may mean that an insert replaces an existing value in your data structure.
 The right solution to this will depend on your use-case, but options
 include:

 - Only ever use `new_between` for keys that are adjacent in your data structure,